ADKosm/QuaDB/README.md

 dt;datetime
 ```

-You can run ``python3 createdb.py`` in order to automatically create .meta and .data files, which are describe example table abc.
+You can run ``python3 createdb.py`` or `` python3 createdb.py empty `` in order to automatically create .meta and .data files, which are describe example table abc.

 ## Available queries

+##### Begin and commit transaction

+Important!
+If you want to save your insertion data, you must run command ``begin`` before all commands, and run command ``commit`` after all other insert commands.
+Otherwise, after reloading server, all uncommited data will be deleted.

 ##### Show tables